temporalio/documentation/docs/go/activities.md

 ### Activity timeouts

 There can be various kinds of timeouts associated with an Activity.
-Temporal guarantees that Activities are executed _at most once_, so an Activity either succeeds or fails with one of the following timeouts:
+Temporal guarantees that Activities are executed _at least once_, so an Activity either succeeds or fails with one of the following timeouts:

 | Timeout                  | Description                                                                                                                                                                                          |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |